maudsley/jsolve2/README.md

 If the input is an expression, f(x), without an equals sign, the solver will assume you meant f(x) = 0.

-Variables are strings of any length.

-Multiplication is not implied, so a2 is a variable named 'a2' and not the expression a*2.
+Variable names are strings of any length and multiplication is not implied, so a2 is a variable named 'a2' and not the expression a*2.

 The following operators are supported: